Kyle Larson’s costly mistake ends his hopes for title defense

-It was Kyle Larson’s most recent error at the Charlotte Roval on Sunday afternoon that proved to be his most costly one, as it put an end to his bid for the NASCAR Cup Series championship.
+It was Kyle Larson’s costly mistake at the Charlotte Roval on Sunday afternoon that proved to be detrimental as it put an end to his bid for the NASCAR Cup Series title defense.

 Larson’s No. 5 Hendrick Motorsports Chevrolet suffered a right rear toe link break on Turn 7 after making contact with the wall.
 With 12 laps remaining, he entered pit road and was at that point much outside the playoff cutline.
 Since they needed to finish the race, crew chief Cliff Daniels instructed the group to fix the car.